nmayhall-vt/python-package-best-practices/_episodes/01-package-setup.md

 - "What license should I choose for my project?"
 objectives:
 - "Explain Python package structure."
-- "Use the CMS CookieCutter to build a Python package."
+- "Use the QIS CookieCutter to build a Python package."
 keypoints:
 - "There is a common way to structure Python packages"
-- "You can use the CMS CookieCutter to quickly create the layout for a Python package"
+- "You can use the QIS CookieCutter to quickly create the layout for a Python package"
 ---

 For this workshop,